nherbaut/print_labri/README.md

 CREDITS
 =======

-Many thanks to @Jobq for its initial inputs on this.
+* Many thanks to @Jobq for its initial inputs on this.
+* Many thanks to @fgrelard  for his support.